incuna/django-user-management/docs/installation.md

 ## Install with pip

-Install the package
+Install the package:

     pip install django-user-management

-Install with avatar functionality
+Install with avatar functionality:

     pip install django-user-management[avatar]

-Install with filtering sensitive data out of Sentry
+Install with filtering sensitive data out of Sentry:

     pip install django-user-management[utils]

 ## User model

-Create a custom user model
+To create a custom user model using the `django-user-management` functionality, declare your user class like this:

     from django.contrib.auth.models import AbstractBaseUser, PermissionsMixin
     from user_management.models.mixins import ActiveUserMixin